ZK Rollup

 Instant Finality

-The biggest advantage: no 7-day withdrawal waiting period.
+The biggest advantage is no withdrawal waiting period.
 Once a batch is proven and verified on L1:

 Higher Security Guarantees